nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

    2. If your record player has a build in phono preamp or you are using an external phono you can also use audio boards from [HifiBerry](https://www.hifiberry.com/shop/#boards) (not tested).
-3. Raspberry PI e.g.:
+3. Raspberry Pi e.g.:
-   1. Raspberry PI 4 2GB Ram (tested).
+   1. Raspberry Pi 4 2GB Ram (tested).
    2. Other versions should also work.
 4. Audio System eg.:
    1. [Sonos](https://www.sonos.com/de-de/home) including [Sonos